Klaus Mietusch: Group commander and death

 On 5 July, Mietusch arrived at Cuxhaven-Nordholz Airfield where III.
 Gruppe was based and took over command from Hermichen.
 In July, the Gruppe received the Bf 109 G-4 and G-6 variants and the pilots began familiarizing themselves with this aircraft type while flying in Defense of the Reich.
 On the night of 24/25 July, the RAF and USAAF launched Operation Gomorrah, the attack on Hamburg during the last week of July 1943.
 The RAF initiated the attack at night which created a firestorm in the city.
 The following day, the USAAF attacked Hamburg with 100 B-17 bombers, spreading the destruction.
 Further 118 B-17 bombers bombed Kiel that day.
 Defending against these attacks, Mietusch claimed his first aerial victory as Gruppenkommandeur when he shot down a B-17 10 km north of Hamburg.
+III.
+Gruppe transferred from Cuxhaven-Nordholz to Amsterdam-Schiphol Airfield on 13 August.
 The USAAF targeted the German aircraft industry on 17 August in the Schweinfurt–Regensburg mission.
 Mietusch led his Gruppe against the bombers and shot down two B-17 bombers, the first southeast of Schleiden in the Eifel hills, and the second south of Laacher See.
+On 8 September, III.
+Gruppe moved to an airfield at Lille-Vendeville in France.
+On 13 November, the Gruppe relocated to an airfield at Mönchengladbach.
 On 29 November, VIII Bomber Command attacked Bremen.
 III.
 Gruppe intercepted the bombers prior to their bomb run and Mietusch shot a B-17 from its combat box west of Oldenburg.
 This was referred to as a Herausschuss (separation shot) and denoted a severely damaged heavy bomber which was forced to separate from its combat box and was counted as an aerial victory.